nvejkan/hadoop_map_reduce_using_python/README.md

   $ find / -name hadoop-streaming-*.jar

-2. set a variable to the jar file
+2. set a variable to the jar file (Use your path.
+This example is my path!)

   $ export STREAMING_JAR=/opt/hadoop-2.7.3/share/hadoop/tools/lib/hadoop-streaming-2.7.3.jar